 Rinse out your sink with hot water and let it dry.
 This will get rid of any loose dirt and make it easier to remove any excess soap or cleaner later.

 Mix equal parts of your all-purpose cleaner and water in a spray bottle.
-You can use any kind of household cleaning solution that contains no ammonia, bleach, or acid cleaners — these types of chemicals will harm your stone.
+You can use any household cleaning solution containing no ammonia, bleach, or acid cleaners — these chemicals will harm your stone.
 Spray a small amount of the mixture onto the stain and allow it to sit for several minutes (up to five minutes).

-Once the stain has softened up slightly, scrub it gently with a soft brush or sponge.
+Once the stain has softened slightly, scrub it gently with a soft brush or sponge.
 Try not to scrub too hard — otherwise, you might scratch the surface of your stone!
-If necessary, repeat this step until all traces of the stain are gone (it may take several tries!).
+Repeat this step until all traces of the stain are gone (it may take several tries!).